 - Get help on the day of the sale: It can be important to have help when you’re running a garage sale for a variety of reasons.
 First, garage sales are notorious for having people come by to scam you – either by stealing items, stealing your cash or switching price tags.
 There are a variety of scams that are run.
 Be ready for these things and have at least 2 people running your sale so someone can keep an eye out at all times – or in case someone needs to run in the house.
 It’s also just more fun having company there to chat with!

 - Advertise: Plan ahead of time to advertise your garage sale so that people actually know you’re having one.
-Make sure to place an ad on Craigslist, as well as on any local newspapers where you can place an ad for cheap or free.
+Make sure to place an ad on Craigslist, on local Facebook groups, as well as on any local newspapers where you can place an ad for cheap or free.
 There are also garage sale websites online where you can place a free ad like http://www.weekendtreasure.com/ or http://www.yardsaleportal.com/.
 Also post ads at your local supermarket or credit union.
 If you’re doing a neighborhood sale, have each house place an ad to help increase your exposure!

 - Put up signs: One thing I think a lot of folks don’t take seriously enough is putting up signs on the day of the sale.
 Make sure to put up easy to read, clear signs with only the essential information on them so they can be seen and read by people driving by.
 Put the day and time of the sale, an arrow and the address.
 Keep it minimal – and readable.
 I think our sale lacked in this area to a degree as the association was a bit restrictive as to what signs we could put up for the group sale.
 We put up our own signs, however, using an old realtor sign with our paper sign taped to it, written in black bold letters.
 Make sure your sign is sturdy and will stand up to the wind or elements if they come, i’ve seen far too many signs that blow away or bend so that you can’t read them.
 Check out these examples of bad yard sale signs.